 No doubt, those are definitely aspects associated with it.
 Particularly for those who have been consistently mistreated, those facing oppression, those who have been marginalised and more.
 However, I think there are also other aspects to it.

-Last year I took some time to muse on and learn about the power of vulnerability.
-Specifically -but not exclusively- in relation to leadership.
+Last year I took some time to learn more about the power of vulnerability.
+Specifically—but not exclusively—in relation to leadership.

 It can be very affirming for a team member or someone you are mentoring to hear about your struggle with the need for validation; your fear of failure that can cause you to say “no” to things; that time when you should probably have stuck with a “yes” instead of reversing your decision; those tough times when tempted by options you would not normally have considered and so on.